Finding car parking in Lisbon can give you a headache.

 Monsanto Forest Park

-This massive city park does offer some accessible outdoor parking areas near trailheads and picnic areas.
-Spots do fill up on nice weather weekends, though.
+This massive city park offers some accessible outdoor parking areas near trailheads and picnic areas.

 Parque Eduardo VII Park